Apple Card Customers Should Use Mastercard ID Theft Protection - The Mac Observer

 MasterCard lets you add different types of information to monitor: phone numbers, Social Security numbers, driver’s license, vehicle insurance cards, usernames/social media handles, mother’s maiden name, addresses, credit/debit/prepaid cards, health/dental/vision cards, bank accounts, passports, loyalty/frequent flyer cards, and small business domains.
 And this service is completely free if you have an Apple Card.

 You can enroll using this link and I personally think every Apple Card customer should be using it.
 Of course, you’re handing over sensitive information that could be leaked in yet another data breach, so that choice is up to you.
 I haven’t entered my Social Security number but I am having it monitor emails, credit cards, addresses, and my phone number.
+You can also read the privacy policy here.

+“Of course, you’re handing over sensitive information that could be leaked in yet another data breach, so that choice is up to you.”

+Exactly.
+I like the service, I like the idea.
+Putting all my sensitive eggs in that one basket though…